WXPO-TV: History

 The station's signal coverage in many parts of Greater Boston was spotty at best.
-The Lowell studio was located less than 1,000 feet from the WLLH transmitter, making high-quality production impossible during the day due to RF interference with the cameras.
+The Lowell studio was located less than 1,000 ft from the WLLH transmitter, making high-quality production impossible during the day due to RF interference with the cameras.
 Advertisers were scared off when the Lowell Sun blacklisted anyone who advertised on the station.
 Bills went unpaid for several months.

 In January 1970, in the wake of the failure of negotiations to bring in new investors and ameliorate channel 50's financial difficulties, WXPO cut its broadcast day from 12 hours to 6 and dropped several local and syndicated shows.
 90 percent of WXPO's staff was removed from the payroll, although many continued with the station, believing it could pull through.
 However, the spring of that year saw the closure of the Lowell studio, and bankruptcy proceedings claimed the station.
 It either went off the air in May, or in June when the power company pulled the plug at the Windham studios during a Maverick rerun, taking WXPO off the air.

 Merrimack Valley Communications offered the WXPO-TV facility and permit for sale, including with ads in Broadcasting magazine; at the end of December 1971, it filed with the Federal Communications Commission to sell majority control to Vendelco, Inc. The FCC approved the transfer to Vendelco in August 1972.

 On July 17, 1973, channel 50 returned to the air with a test transmission, with plans to return the station to the air later that year, possibly as New Hampshire's CBS affiliate.
 Those plans were never realized, and the WXPO-TV construction permit was deleted by the FCC on November 25, 1974.
 The channel would remain silent until September 1983, when WNDS (now WWJE-DT) began operations.